cacunas/ParG4_cluster/README.md

 Note that in the original version the compilation of the project were made with CMake, so there were no need for a Makefile.

-Now, the multithreaded version file structure is like the following:
+Now, the multi threaded version file structure is like the following:

 +- LYSO/
   +- src/